bergholt/triptych/README.md

 ## About

-*Sun* is built on glossematics, the theory of language the Danish Linguist Louis Hjelmslev worked out in the 1930s.
+*Sun* is inspired by glossematics, the theory of language the Danish Linguist Louis Hjelmslev worked out in the 1930s.
 For Hjelmslev a language is *form* first of all, a web of relations laid across unshaped *substance*, and it runs on two planes at once: *expression* on the side of the signifier, *content* on the side of the signified.
 Underneath the signs he places *figurae*, a small closed stock of sub-elements that recombine to make everything a language can say.

 In *Sun* the figurae are ten words: three nouns, three verbs, four adverbs, the last of them the deictic *now*.
 The grid combines them and seventy-two variants fall out, one per eclipse of Saros 126.